buengese/departures/README.md

 # departures-interactive
-Show departure times for your Berlin public transport station
+Show departure times for your Berlin public transport station.
+This is a fork of the original departures intended to run on info displays or in the background

 ## install
 To install from source you need to have a current Go version installed.